COVID-19 GUIDANCE: PLEASE OBSERVE THE CURRENT GOVERNMENT GUIDANCE ON TRAVEL AND DISTANCING.

 Then you’ve come to the right place!

 Sarah Dunn of Maroc/Scottish Orienteering is championing MapRun – an app that displays maps, orienteering and otherwise, on your phone screen and uses its GPS capability to track and time you.

 It’s strongly recommended that you download the pdf version of the map to carry with you and just use your phone for timing – there’s a list of the Gramp courses at the end of this page.
 Although this seems to defeat the spirit of doing it all electronically this is because Sprint scale maps are sometimes a little subjective to try and cram all the detail in, so features on the map are sometimes offset a bit compared to the real life GPS coordinates used by the app.
 Take a look at Rachel’s trace from Duthie Park without a paper map and you’ll see she had to run round in very small circles in a couple of places second guessing what the feature should be in order to hit the spot.

-Most courses are TD3 (medium difficulty) urban style and some do involve road crossings so please take care and be courteous to members of the public and other runners.
+Most courses are TD3 (medium difficulty) urban style and some do involve road crossings or blind corners so please take care and be courteous to members of the public and other runners.

-Remember olive green is Out of Bounds, don’t jump any thick black lined (on the map) walls or fences and if it looks like private proprty like a garden then don’t go there.
+Remember olive green is Out of Bounds, don’t jump any thick black lined (on the map) walls or fences and if it looks like private property like a garden then don’t go there.